Definitely-not-AWS-Workshops/workshop-2-blog/content/3-High-Level-Design/1-Pipeline-Design/_index.md

 {{% notice tip %}}
-It is necessary to use techniques to shorten the pipeline running time since modern CI/CD technologies factor execution time into the pricing model.
+It is necessary to use techniques to shorten the pipeline running time since several modern CI/CD technologies factor execution time into the pricing model.
 Among the various pipeline optimization techniques, dependency caching is one to take into account in the workshop.
 {{% /notice %}}

 #### Release Process